Gas Masks are designed to keep you safe from airborne chemicals (chemical attacks) or tear gas in the case of civil unrest.

 Before shopping for a gas mask, find out what kind of protection you want to receive.
 By doing that, you will be able to get one that is compatible with your needs and requirements.

-Visibility/Clarity – Another important factor is the visibility provided by the gas mask.
+Visibility/Clarity – Another important factor is the visibility provided by the mask.
 Make sure to go for one with a large field of view and a high level of visibility, especially if you plan to use it for military, law enforcement, and firefighting applications.
-You can go for a mask with a singular lens, which can offer superior clarity of vision while lessening anything that obstructs your peripheral vision.
+You can opt for a mask with a singular lens, which can offer superior clarity of vision while opening up your peripheral vision.

-You may also want to avoid goggle-type gas masks if you do not want your freedom to study and survey your external landscape sufficiently to be hampered.
+You may also want to avoid goggle-type gas masks if you do not want your freedom to study and survey your external landscape to be hampered.
 Also, take note that the specific material used in creating the goggles or lens contributes to the mask’s overall clarity, especially once you start using it in adverse conditions.
-Apart from checking visibility, it also helps to look for a gas mask with a heat-resistant visor.
+Apart from checking visibility, look for a gas mask with a heat-resistant visor.

 Comfort – Your level of comfort should also be one of your priorities when shopping for a reliable gas mask that you can use during SHTF and other survival situations.
 It should be comfortable enough that you will not feel troubled wearing it for several hours.